magiclen/validators/README.md

 ## Rocket Support

 This crate supports [Rocket](https://rocket.rs/) framework.
-All validated wrapper types and validated customized structs implement the `FromFormValue` trait.
+All validated wrapper types and validated customized structs implement the `FromFormValue` and `FromParam` traits.
 To use with Rocket support, you have to enable **rocketly** feature for this crate.

 ```toml